B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 Represents offering IC information in OOC.

-<span style="color: yellow">Example:</span> A player is in front of a store without a car and looks for another player on the in-game chat asking them to come and pick him up.
+<span style="color: yellow">Example:</span>
+- A player is in front of a store without a car and looks for another player on the in-game chat asking them to come and pick him up.
+- A player says on discord that he was killed at a specific location.

 <span style="color: red">Sanctions:</span>

-- First offense: mute 15-60 minutes
+- First offense: mute 30-60 minutes or 150-300 checkpoints
-- Second offense: 75-150 checkpoints
+- Second offense: warn

+<span style="color: green">Notes:</span>
-- Three or more offenses: warn up to a 1-day ban depending on the seriousness
+- The given sanction may be more severe, ban 1-7 days, depending on the seriousness of the situation and does not adhere to the number of offenses.
+- Not presenting evidence in the case where mixing is suspected can also be sanctioned.

 ### <a id="2.13"></a><span style="color: #0088CC">2.13 PowerGaming (PG)</span>